1. Are there any rules, regulations, or laws that specifically prohibit advance payments or prepayments?

 The request must include all pertinent information necessary to review the request such as:

-Description of request; including description of current process if change is proposed
+- Description of request; including description of current process if proposing a change

 Please include the email address and telephone number of a contact person so that we can acknowledge the receipt of your request.
 The request will be assigned to an analyst for review.
 A written response will be provided in approximately 3 to 4 weeks.